Your armpit is the focal point of some pretty intimate conversations.

 This is to say that aluminium can accumulate in your body much more easily than other toxins.
-When it does, it can cause hormone disruption, potentially cancer, and, some studies suggest, even Alzheimer’s disease.
+When it does, it can cause hormone disruption, potentially cancer, and, some studies suggest, even alzheimer’s disease.

 Generally speaking, heavy daily use of an antiperspirant containing aluminium will increase the amount of aluminium in your body, but occasional use isn’t likely to give most adults cancer or other health issues.

-Babies work a little differently.
+But babies work a little differently.

 What we know about breast milk & babies